Most eCommerce businesses experience a few good marketing wins and then they get stuck.

 21% of online shoppers abandoned orders because the total cost of their purchase wasn’t displayed before they started the checkout process.

-15. Personalize your content for each visitor
+15. Personalize your content for each user

 Imagine you go to 2 different shoe stores to get a pair of sneakers.
 The first store is far from home and you don’t know the people working there.
 The second store is closer to your house and the person on staff that day turns out to be a classmate of yours from Highschool.